hylo-so/model/results.md

 It's important to note some limitations of this analysis:

 - **Time Granularity**: The model operates on daily price data, which may overstate depeg risks.
 In a production environment, the protocol is monitored on a second-by-second basis, allowing for much faster responses to price movements.
-- **Discrete Interventions**: The simulation applies stability mechanisms at fixed daily intervals, whereas the actual protocol can respond continuously to market conditions.

-These limitations suggest that the actual protocol may perform better than indicated by the model, particularly in preventing depegs during sudden price movements.
+This limitation suggest that the actual protocol may perform better than indicated by the model, particularly in preventing depegs during sudden price movements.

 ## Conclusion